sdouglas/biomod/judging/index.md

 - Judges will be selected from a pool of BIOMOD faculty mentors and outside experts.
 - Mentors will not evaluate their own team.
-- Judges' names will be disclosed.
+- Judges' names will be disclosed in the QuickGuide.

 ### Online content scoring